-- Place the transmission in park; then tilt the cargo box. - 2.
-Make sure the shift lever is in park; then remove the E-clip securing the cable end to the shaft arm.
+- 1. Place the transmission in park; then tilt the cargo - 2.
+Make sure the shift lever is in park; then remove the E-clip securing the cable end to the shift arm stud.

 3. Loosen nuts (A) and (B) and adjust the cable housing to align the shift cable end to the shift arm stud (C).